 To this day, I still think about that night.
 All I can imagine is that the mountain lion just wasn’t that interested in us.
 That maybe we had entered its territory, and it simply wanted us gone and ensured this by escorting us away.
 We were fortunate that it had never followed us beyond the treeline and that it had kept to itself in the shadows.
 I shudder to think what the alternative would have been.

-The One with the Suspicious Paw Prints
+the Suspicious Paw Prints

 by Joy Love, US

 We were on an adventure as a trio of friends, but two of the friends had a romantic history.
-Which meant, that at some point during our road trip, I suddenly became
+Which meant, that at some point during our road trip, I suddenly became a third wheel.

 We all got along just fine still, mostly, well… they fought A LOT, but that’s a different story.
 Suddenly, with them coupling up again, often times at night they would want their privacy.
 This meant I would be left, quite alone, in my own little part of the wild.